xuyixuan1999/CCM-stainGAN/README.md

 ---

-This code is for the virtual staining part of paper ***Resection-Inspired Histopathological Diagnosis of Cerebral Cavernous Malformations Using Quantitative Multiphoton Microscopy***.
+This code is for the virtual staining part of [paper](https://www.thno.org/v12p6595.htm) ***Resection-Inspired Histopathological Diagnosis of Cerebral Cavernous Malformations Using Quantitative Multiphoton Microscopy***.

+- 2023.09.15 🔥 The related work of CCM-StainGAN has been published by ***Nature Communications*** ([paper](https://www.nature.com/articles/s41467-023-41165-1)).
+- 2022.11.02 🎉 The article was selected as the **cover** of the journal.

 ## Preview